keys961/Design-Pattern/src/org/yejt/facade/Facade.md

   objects
 - Subsystem classes implement subsystem functionally, handle works assigned by the facade
-- Subsystem classes have no knowledge og the facade
+- Subsystem classes have no knowledge of the facade